 Since aspirin, caffeine, and dihydrocodeine is used for pain, you are not likely to miss a dose.
 Skip any missed dose if it is almost time for your next dose.
 Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of dihydrocodeine can be fatal, especially in a child or another person using the medicine without a prescription.
+An overdose of this medicine can be fatal, especially in a child or another person using the medicine without a prescription.

-Overdose symptoms may include extreme drowsiness or insomnia, tremors, fast heart rate, pinpoint pupils, ringing in your ears, fainting, weak pulse, seizure (convulsions), blue lips, very slow breathing, or coma.
+Overdose symptoms may include extreme drowsiness, muscle weakness, slow heartbeats, dilated or pinpoint pupils, ringing in your ears, feeling hot, fainting, blue lips, cold and clammy skin, very slow breathing, or coma.

 What should I avoid while taking aspirin, caffeine, and dihydrocodeine?